-Most states in Australia provide standard format leases for private landlords to use.
+Most consumer affairs sites in Australia provide standard lease agreements for private landlords to use.
 These forms can be found via the links below.

 A Rental Bond acts as security against the Tenancy Agreement and they usually total a maximum of 4 weeks rent.
 The bond is paid at the beginning of a new lease and is returned to the tenant at the end of their tenancy unless the terms of the lease or housing laws have been broken.
 In which case, an official claim must be made by you, the landlord, to your respective state’s Bond Authority.

 All states require that the bond payment is lodged with the state Bond Authority.
+Lodgement of the bond with the relevant authority is the responsibility of the landlord and usually requires completion of a bond lodgement.
 For information about bond payments and how to lodge your bond, please visit the links below.